Peter Pan Jr.

 1st Assist.
 Choreo and Dance Captain: Chiya Newman

-Vocal Directors: Amanda Moir, Emily Hall, and Angelica Smith
+Vocal Directors: Jayden Lee, Amanda Moir, Emily Hall, and Angelica Smith

 Stage Manager: Naomi Santoyo